gobolinux/Documentation/content/latest/Recipes/Use-flags/_index.md

 weight: 8
 ---

+{{% notice note %}} Although Use Flags are fully functional, currently - due to increased maintainance - they are rarely employed in our recipes.
+{{% /notice %}}

 Use Flags are a way to affect the compilation of a [Recipe](/Recipes) based on the Programs installed on a system and the user's preferences, without having to edit the Recipe explicitly.
 Different configure options may be passed to the